-We are so happy you are exploring how to become a foster parent with us.
-There are many foster children in Columbia County and the surrounding area in need of a loving home.
-We have foster families in towns such as Columbus, Poynette, Wisconsin Dells, and Portage and we simply do not have enough foster homes for all the children in foster care.
+We are so happy you are exploring how to become a foster parent.
+At this time, we desperately need more foster parents in Columbia County.
+We currently have foster families in towns such as Columbus, Poynette, Wisconsin Dells, and Portage and we simply do not have enough foster homes for all the children in foster care.